Microsoft-USEduAzure/OpenAIWorkshop/labs/Lab_3_chatWithDocuments/Script.md

     ![Alt text](Images/lab3_image25_postmethod.png)

-* In The enter URL, enter the URL of the Function app that you have created.
+* In the Enter URL or paste text box, enter the URL of the Function app that you have created.
 Please refer to [this doc](ShowKeysandSecrets.md) to retrieve Function App Url

     ![Alt text](Images/lab3_image26_posturl.png)